kanchanchy/kanchanchy.github.io/_pages/publications.md

 GeoTorch: A Spatiotemporal Deep Learning Framework
 ------
-Published in the 30th ACM SIGSPATIAL International Conference on Advances in Geographic Information Systems (SIGSPATIAL 2022)
+Published in the 30th ACM SIGSPATIAL International Conference on Advances in Geographic Information Systems 2022

 Kanchan Chowdhury, Mohamed Sarwat